 How do I talk to my surrogate about difficult topics?

-Difficult topics can be uncomfortable to talk about openly as you are finding a surrogate but the benefits outweigh the initial awkwardness.
+Difficult topics can be uncomfortable to talk about openly as you are finding a surrogate, but the benefits greatly outweigh the initial awkwardness.
 Examine your own feelings and viewpoints surrounding pregnancy and childbirth so that you can be matched with someone from the start who will abide by your wishes.
 Your agency or fertility clinic should be able to help you identify difficult topics and can facilitate a group session between you and your surrogate with a LCSW—a neutral third party trained in communication and conflict resolution—so you can bring up any potential issues or hard topics in an open, supportive environment.
 Your GC, too, will be grateful for the chance to outline difficult issues prior to entering into a contract with you.

 How often should I communicate with my surrogate?